 What is euthanasia in pets?

 Euthanasia is the term used to describe ending your pet’s life.
 It is commonly referred to as putting down or putting pets to sleep.
-It is a pain-free and merciful way to ease your pet from the chronic pain or illness they’re living with.
+It is a pain-free and merciful way to ease your pet from the chronic pain or illness they are living with.

 How can I tell if euthanasia is right for my pet?

-It is not an easy decision to make and it’s hard to know what’s the best thing to do or when.
-We want you to know that our veterinary care team is here to listen to your concerns and provide the best advice based on your pet.
-As time draws near it is normal to doubt yourself, but it helps to make a note or keep track of the new behaviour changes in your pet.
+It is not an easy decision to make and it is hard to know what’s the best thing to do or when.
+Our veterinary care team is here to listen to your concerns and provide the best advice based on your pet.
+As time draws near, it is normal to doubt yourself, but it helps to make a note or keep track of the new behaviour changes in your pet.
 As your pet’s health diminishes, their quality of life starts to decrease.
 This means they begin to eat less, sleep more, have more bad days than good, and are less affectionate or playful.
 These changes should be mentioned during their veterinary check-up.

 When is euthanasia recommended for pets?